 Improve through Culture

-The collaborative culture at Think Brownstone is the most important ingredient in our continuous improvement cycle.
+The collaborative culture at Think Company is the most important ingredient in our continuous improvement cycle.
 Culture guards us from our own bad ideas—preserving what has been established and forcing us to stay true to ourselves.
 It prevents us from allowing change that is counter to our core principles or moves us backwards.
 A great culture is like an immune system: the stronger it gets, the harder it becomes to break it.